1D Spontaneous Symmetry Breaking in thermal equilibrium via Non-Hermitian Construction

-\emph{Long-range order and energetics}--- We numerically evaluate physical properties such as the expectation value $\langle X\rangle$ and the specific heat $C_V$ over various system sizes and observe clear signatures of ordered phases at sufficiently low temperatures ($\beta>\beta_C$); see examples in Fig. \ref{Fig:classicalorderparameter}.
+\emph{Long-range order and energetics}--- We numerically evaluate physical properties such as the expectation value $\langle X\rangle=\langle |\sum_i X_i|\rangle/L$ and the specific heat $C_V$ over various system sizes and observe clear signatures of ordered phases at sufficiently low temperatures ($\beta>\beta_C$); see examples in Fig. \ref{Fig:classicalorderparameter}.
 Here, $\langle X \rangle$ serves as an Ising-type order parameter and its long-range correlation emerges in the ordered phases \cite{supp}.
-The finite-size scaling of the specific heat $C_V$ accurately locates the transitions, which are essentially first order, as the preferential $\langle X\rangle$ - the minimum of free energy $F(\langle X\rangle)$ - jumps from one value to another without continuity \cite{supp}.
+The finite-size scaling of the specific heat $C_V$ accurately locates the transitions.
+These transitions exhibit first-order characteristics, as evident from the abrupt bifurcation of the lowest-free-energy configuration from zero to two opposite values in $X$ \cite{supp}, accompanied by spontaneous breaking of the $D$ symmetry through the selection of either of the two states with positive or negative $X$.
 We summarize the results in the phase diagrams in Fig. \ref{Fig:Phasediagram}, where the ordered phases hold finite regions leaning towards larger $U$ and lower $T$, indicating their sufficient robustness towards variations of parameters.
-We note that aside from the first and ordering transition, there exists a series of additional transitions, whose physics we will explain later.
+Beyond the primary transition, the system exhibits a sequence of phase transitions with distinctive signatures in both $\langle X\rangle$ and $C_V$, whose physical mechanism will be explained afterward.
 On the contrary, the entire parameter spaces consist of only a disordered phase under open boundary conditions (OBCs) or without non-Hermitian construction, e.g., $U=0$ or $U=0.4i$ \cite{supp}.

 Such outcomes are counter-intuitive, as SSB is generally absent in 1D with local interactions and thermalization, and the disordered phase should prevail at any finite temperature.
 The underlying reason is that the energy cost $E$ of an isolated domain wall is approximately constant \footnote{The constant energy cost results from the discrete symmetry, such as $X_i=\pm 1$ here, while the continuous symmetry introduces gapless Goldstone modes, making the long-range order even more prone towards destruction. } and no match for its entropy $S$, which diverges with the system size $L\rightarrow\infty$ in the thermodynamic limit, in dominating the free energy $F=E-TS$ at arbitrarily low temperature $T$ \cite{Altland_Simons_2010}.
 Therefore, the domain walls proliferate, overthrow the long-range order, and forbid an SSB.
 Unlike previous 1D-SSB examples \cite{SSB1D1995, SSB1D1986, SSB1D1997, SSB1D1998} that circumvent the restrictions by staying far away from equilibrium, we make 1D SSB feasible via non-Hermitian construction's unique non-local and energetic properties.